Telefonica/opengateway-developers-website/gettingstarted/sandbox/postmaninteraction.md

 # Interact with the Open Gateway Sandbox using Postman

-Here you can download the postman collection <a href="https://github.com/Telefonica/opengateway-postman/raw/main/postman_collection.json" download>Postman collection</a> and the <a href="https://github.com/Telefonica/opengateway-postman/raw/main/sandbox.postman_environment.json" download> Sandbox enviroment</a> with variables that you will have to configure to work with your sandbox credentials.
+Here you can download the postman collection <a href="https://github.com/Telefonica/opengateway-postman">Postman collection</a> and the <a href="https://github.com/Telefonica/opengateway-postman"> Sandbox enviroment</a> with variables that you will have to configure to work with your sandbox credentials.

 To import a Postman collection, you will need to follow the steps below: